Home > Insights > Investing > The Ultimate Guide to Investing Cash on the Sidelines

 More recently, the CAPE ratio moved above the 90th percentile in October 2013.
 Stocks more than doubled thereafter before finally moving briefly back below the 90th percentile in March 2020.

 This system assumes that investors concerned about valuations will buy back in once valuations are no longer above the 90th percentile.
-But for someone that has sat out of stocks for years on end, this is probably not a realistic assumption.
+But for someone who has sat out of stocks for years on end, this probably isn’t a realistic assumption.

 What if we change the system to say that an investor who went to cash after stocks moved above the 90th percentile only got back into stocks when they were below the 75th percentile?
 How would such a system have fared?

-But is the 75th percentile “cheap?”
+But is the 75th percentile “cheap”?
 It doesn’t sound like it, but lowering the threshold from there will leave you out of the market for even longer stretches of time.
 The last time the S&P 500 had a CAPE ratio below the 50th percentile was in April 2009.
-A month later, they were no longer “cheap” and haven’t been since.
-Stocks are up sixfold since then.
+A month later, they were no longer “cheap” — and they haven’t been since.
+Stocks are up ninefold since then.

 That’s not to say valuations don’t matter.
-At extremes, they most certainly do, as they tend to lead to below-average future returns.
+At extremes they most certainly do, as they tend to lead to below-average future returns.
 Perhaps we should expect that today from U.S. equities.
 But we have no way of knowing the path of those lower returns, making it quite difficult to time.
-The bear market that began in January 2022 could continue to hit new lows, stocks could rally before a larger decline, or stocks could simply trade sideways for years, working off that higher valuation.

-Additionally, over the long run, returns from high valuations can still be positive (for example, with dividends, the S&P 500 has quadrupled since the March 2000 valuation extreme), making cash a less attractive option with the passage of time.
+Additionally, over the long run, returns from high valuations can still be positive (for example, with dividends, the S&P 500 is up more than 500% since the March 2000 valuation extreme), making cash a less attractive option with the passage of time.

 An alternative approach to trying to time periods with high valuations is to increase your diversification into asset classes that aren’t at similar extremes.
 Japanese investors in the late 1980s would have benefited greatly from this principle in the aftermath of the historic bubble they experienced.